Xatarius/Threat-Intelligence-Writeups/Phishing/Microsoft_Outlook_Jan_2026/Phishing_Analysis_ufu.br.md

 ### D. HTML Obfuscation
 The email body uses standard HTML table structures with CSS styling that mimics official Microsoft notifications (font family Aptos, sans-serif and specific hex colors like rgb(0, 114, 198)).
 The ominous warning "Su cuenta será bloqueada" creates a sense of urgency (Fear Appeal) to force a click without inspection.

+---

-Report generated for Cybersecurity Portfolio purposes.
-Analysis performed on a forwarded sample; original network headers were reconstructed from the message body artifacts.
+*Report generated for Cybersecurity Portfolio purposes.
+Analysis performed on a forwarded sample; original network headers were reconstructed from the message body artifacts.*